 February 11 - East Halls Black Student Union representative uncovers that Penn State's long time "mandatory" swim test/class was never really mandatory.
 When Darryl Daisey questioned the "policy", he discovered it was never really a requirement at all, even though it had been communicated as such for over 48 years.
-It was felt that the elimination of this "policy" removed a small barrier to minority recruitment.
+It was felt that the elimination of this "policy" removed a small barrier to Black student recruitment.

-April 1 - Four African American students were elected to the Undergraduate Student Government (USG) Senate.
+April 1 - Four African American students are elected to the Undergraduate Student Government (USG) Senate, the largest percentage representation to that point.
 The USG Senate was made up of 35 members at the time.
 Keith Burris was elected from East Halls, Charles Blackwell was elected from Nittany Halls and twins Darnell and Darryl Daisey were re-elected from East Halls.